kunjal2002/forked_and_forgotten/README.md

 <H2 style="text-align:center;align-items:center;">Forked and Forgotten: The Uncertain Lifespan of Open-Source Developers</H2>

+The project is part of the ECS 260 course at UC DAVIS, which my teammates and I developed.
 This project explores the dynamics of open-source software development, focusing on the lifespan and retention of contributors in open-source projects.
 The study aims to provide insights into how different factors influence the sustainability and success of open-source projects.

 **Research Questions**